Covid-19 - Frequently asked questions

 We have provided some Frequently Asked Questions and Answers below which we hope you find helpful, however, if you have further questions please do not hesitate to contact us by email or telephone.

 Please phone the usual number of 0141 781 2277.
-Although, the office is closed the phones are diverted.
+Although, the office is closed for public access the phones are diverted.

 Please note the advice and information contained in this FAQ is being provided at a point in time, we will endeavour to regularly update contact details and web links as these are updated by the various organisations involved.